-If we could liken laws of logic to technical directives, we would be paving the way to a naturalization of logic.
-(Not naturalization in the sense of relating it to the non-human natural world, but via relating it to the activities of humans as a part of the natural world2.)

-Nevertheless, many philosophers strongly object to such a proposal, being convinced that logic needs firmer foundations than could be mined from parochial human practices.
-Thus, Schechter (2013, p.
-215), maintains that "the truth of logical truths and the falsity of logical falsehoods do not depend ... on our thoughts, language, or social practices".
-And Tahko (2021, p.
-4776) characterizes "logical realism", a view on the foundations of logic, by the following two theses: "(LF) There are logical facts (or 'logical structure'), that is, there is a fact of the matter when it comes to the truth-value of claims about logic.
+In case we were able to liken laws of logic to technological directives, we would pave the way to a naturalization of logic.
+Of course, not naturalization in the sense of relating it to non-human natural world, but rather relating it to the activities of humans as a part of the natural world.
+However, many philosophers would protest: they are convinced that logic needs some firmer foundations than being founded in parochial human practices.
+Thus, Schechter (2013), p.
+215, maintains that the objectivity of logic involves that "the truth of logical truths and the falsity of logical falsehoods do not depend ... on our thoughts, language, or social practices".
+And Tahko (2021), p.
+4776, characterizes "logical realism", a view on the foundations of logic, by the following two theses: "(LF) There are logical facts (or 'logical structure'), that is, there is a fact of the matter when it comes to the truth-value of claims about logic.
 (IND) Logical facts are independent of our cognitive and linguistic make-up and practices.
 They are objective in the sense that they are mind- and language-independent."

-These views may look like they are urging for a deeper naturalization - viz. anchoring logic in the structures of non-human reality - but in fact they usually lead us away from the naturalistic paradigm.
-The trouble is that as it turns out to be impossible to extract the requisite structure from nature in a naturalistic way (more about this later), the conclusion tends to be that this structure pertains to a level of reality inaccessible by naturalistic methods and only explorable by methods peculiar to logic - such as by apriori analysis or by mining metaphysical insights.
+This may look like urging a deeper naturalization - viz. anchoring logic in structures of nonhuman reality - but in fact it usually leads us away from the naturalistic paradigm.
+The thing is that as it turns out to be impossible to extract the requisite structure from nature in a naturalistic way (more about this later), the conclusion tends to be that it pertains to a level of reality that is no longer accessible by naturalistic methods and it must be explored by some methods peculiar to logic - such as an apriori analysis or mining of metaphysical insights.
 Therefore, wanting to be more naturalistic than anchoring logic in our discursive practices tends to be a step away from - rather than towards - naturalism.

 Most logicians appear to think that though logic is linked to our discursive or inferential practices, the link is not such that it would let logic draw its principles from it.
 On the contrary, logic is to provide norms to evaluate these practices, and hence presumably, the other way round, to impose its principles on them.
-Thus Wright (2018, p.
-427): "[The project of logic] is not, or not merely, the systematic general description of actual inferential practices but the development of theory that is apt for the evaluation of those practices, a theory at least part of whose brief is to constrain our judgements about what follows from what, about which are good inferences and which are bad, and why."
+Thus Wright (2018): "[The project of logic] is not, or not merely, the systematic general description of actual inferential practices but the development of theory that is apt for the evaluation of those practices, a theory at least part of whose brief is to constrain our judgements about what follows from what, about which are good inferences and which are bad, and why."